RSDKModding/RSDK-Modding-Wiki/docs/RSDKv5/GameAPI/Functions/Debugging/AddViewableVariable.md

     This function only exists in REV02 and above.

 ## Description
-Adds a viewable variable to the [Dev Menu](../../Overview/DevMenu.md).
+Adds a viewable variable to the [Dev Menu].
 Viewable variables exist until the scene is changed or reloaded.

 ## Parameters
 `name`